-I’m a husband and a father of two young kids that happens to also be a lawyer and someone who enjoys the outdoors.
-I take inspiration from those who make meaningful contributions to our society and am trying to inculcate that habit in our kids.
+Meet Prakash Narayanan, Lawyer and Friend of Eli’s Place.
+Prakash is a husband and a father of two young kids that happens to also be a lawyer and someone who enjoys the outdoors.
+He takes inspiration from those who make meaningful contributions to our society and is trying to inculcate that habit in his kids.

 How did you become a Friend of Eli’s Place?